zio/zio/docs/guides/tutorials/monitor-a-zio-application-using-zios-built-in-metric-system.md

 In this tutorial, we have learned how to define metrics and apply them to our application.
 We have also learned how to provide the metrics as a REST API which then can be polled by a Prometheus server.

-The complete working example of this tutorial is available on the `metrics` branch of our [ZIO Quickstart: ](https://github.com/zio/zio-quickstart-restful-webservice/tree/metrics) quickstart on GitHub.
+The complete working example of this tutorial is available on the `metrics` branch of our [ZIO Quickstart: Building RESTful Web Service](https://github.com/zio/zio-quickstart-restful-webservice/tree/metrics) quickstart on GitHub.